-Services not covered by Not covered under Covered only under specific

-Medicare any condition conditions

-Experimental medical and May be covered by Original

-surgical procedures, equipment and medications.
-Medicare under a Medicareand medications. approved clinical research study or by our plan.

-Experimental procedures and by our plan.

-items are those items and (See Chapter 3, Section 5 for more

-procedures determined by information on clinical research

-Original Medicare to not be studies.)

-generally accepted by the , , , , , , , , , , , , , , , , , , ,

-medical community.

-Fees charged for care by your √

-immediate relatives or ,

-members of your household.

-Full-time nursing care in your \checkmark

-home.

-Homemaker services including √

-basic household assistance, ĺ

-such as light housekeeping or

-light meal preparation.

-Naturopath services (uses \checkmark

-natural or alternative

-treatments).

-Orthopedic shoes or supportive Shoes that are part of a leg brace and

-devices for the feet are included in the cost of the brace.

-Orthopedic or therapeutic shoes for

-D 11/ people with diabetic foot disease.

-Personal items in your room at ✓

-a hospital or a skilled nursing facility, such as a telephone or

-a television.

-Private room in a hospital.
-Covered only when medically

-Tivate room in a nospital. necessary.

-Reversal of sterilization ./

-procedures and/or non- Y

-prescription contraceptive

-supplies.

-Routine chiropractic care Manual manipulation of the spine to

-correct a subluxation is covered.

-Radial keratotomy, LASIK √

-surgery, and other low vision ľ

-aids.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Experimental medical and surgical procedures, equipment and medications.
+May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+(See Chapter 3, Section 5 for more information on clinical research studies.)
+Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. ✓ Homemaker services including basic household assistance, such as light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments). ✓ Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Private room in a hospital.
+Covered only when medically necessary.
+Reversal of sterilization procedures and/or non-prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Radial keratotomy, LASIK surgery, and other low vision aids. ✓

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to Original Medicare standards √
+Services considered not reasonable and necessary, according to Original Medicare standards ✓